Tin-glazing: The nature of tin glaze

 Lead is usually brought into the glazes with tin oxide.
 The reaction between lead and tin oxide results in the recrystallisation of tin oxide, and thus enhances the degree of opacification in tin-opacified glazes than in tin-opacified glass.
 A high PbO/SnO2 ratio is often found in ancient glazes.
-During the firing process, lead oxide reacts with quartz at approximately 550℃ to form PbSiO3, which then reacts with tin oxide to produce lead-tin oxide (PbSnO3) at a temperature higher than 600℃.
-After the formation of lead-tin oxide, the melting of PbSiO3, PbO and PbSnO3 occurs at the temperature in the range of 700℃ to 750℃, resulting in the dissolution of PbSnO3 to SnO2.
+During the firing process, lead oxide reacts with quartz at approximately 550 °C to form PbSiO3, which then reacts with tin oxide to produce lead-tin oxide (PbSnO3) at a temperature higher than 600 °C. After the formation of lead-tin oxide, the melting of PbSiO3, PbO and PbSnO3 occurs at the temperature in the range of 700 °C to 750 °C, resulting in the dissolution of PbSnO3 to SnO2.
 The degree of the crystallisation of SnO2 increases with the increasing of temperature.
 During either heating or cooling, the recrystallisation is taken place until the supply of tin is exhausted.
 In the second heating, lead in the form of lead oxide no longer reacts with tin oxide to form lead silicate, thus the recrystallised cassiterite (SnO2) remain undissolved and precipitate in the glazes.
 The nucleation and growth rates of the precipitation depend upon temperature and time.
 The particle size of the cassiterite developed is also dependent on the temperature, and smaller than that used in the very beginning.
 It is the smaller particle size of the recrystallised SnO2 in glazes that increases the opacity in tin-opacified glazes.
 Besides the increasing the opacity, the high lead oxide to tin oxide ratio also reduces the melting point of glazes, lead to a lower firing temperature during production.